SD-ReID: View-aware Stable Diffusion for Aerial-Ground Person Re-Identification: Introduction

 Person Re-IDentification (ReID) aims to retrieve the same person across non-overlapping cameras.
 In recent years, ReID has gained much attention due to the urgent demand of societal security, intelligent surveillance, mobile robotics and human-computer interaction.
 Many methods have been proposed to address the challenges in ReID, such as illumination variation~\cite{huang2019illumination}, low-image resolution~\cite{li2015multi} and occlusion~\cite{huang2018adversarially}.
 However, these methods are primarily based on datasets collected from fixed ground cameras or CCTV systems.
 This characteristic makes the practical performance of these methods highly dependent on the density of camera deployment.
 However, the deployment of fixed cameras is often limited by complex factors, such as environmental condition and infrastructure availability.
 Thus, it suffers from sparse camera coverage, which poses challenges for reliably retrieving target persons.

 With the rapid development of Unmanned Aerial Vehicles (UAVs), deploying cameras on drones has become increasingly prevalent.
-Consequently, Aerial-Ground person ReID (AG-ReID), which addresses the substantial cross-platform discrepancies between aerial and ground perspectives, has attracted significant attention~\cite{nguyen2023aerial,zhang2024view}.
+Consequently, Aerial-Ground person ReID (AG-ReID), which addresses the substantial cross-platform discrepancies between aerial and ground perspectives, has attracted significant attention~\cite{nguyen2023aerial,zhang2024view,zhou2025text}.
 The core challenge of AG-ReID lies in the drastic visual variations caused by platform-dependent viewpoint changes.
 Recently, several works have attempted to address this issue.
 For example, Zhang et al.~\cite{zhang2024view} disentangle identity and view information from input images.
 Meanwhile, Nguyen et al.~\cite{nguyen2024ag} propose a two-stream explainable model to exploit person attributes and enhance feature learning.
 However, as shown in \newcref{fig:moti} (a), previous works focus on extracting view-shared features by aligning cross-view features while discarding view-specific ones.
 In practice, view-shared features are difficult to extract due to various challenges, particularly the drastic view changes in AG-ReID.
 Furthermore, the positive contribution of view-specific features for cross-view retrieval has been largely overlooked.
 As illustrated in \newcref{fig:moti} (b), our key motivation is to leverage these view-specific features using generative models, enabling each view to imitate the feature distribution of its counterpart.
 This approach not only preserves the unique information of each view but also enhances cross-view retrieval in a more flexible and adaptive manner.
 Meanwhile, with the development of large-scale pre-trained generative models, e.g., Stable Diffusion (SD)~\cite{rombach2022high}, applying diffusion models to discriminative tasks has emerged as an outstanding approach for addressing domain-specific challenges~\cite{chen2023diffusiondet,chen2023generalist}.
-Inspired by previous works, we explore to integrate diffusion models into AG-ReID for imitating cross-view distributions, thereby enhancing the discriminative ability of person representations.
+Despite this progress, existing generative approaches in ReID~\cite{chen2023generalist,kim2024pose} employ diffusion models solely for training-time data augmentation.
+They discard the generative model during inference, leaving its capacity unexploited at retrieval time.
+Going beyond this paradigm, we integrate diffusion models into AG-ReID to synthesize complementary features conditioned on the opposite view, thereby enhancing cross-view retrieval.